JhonnyBoyk/JhonnyBoyk/README.md

 - 👋 Hi, I’m Jhonny Berrocal, electronic engineering student from Lima, Peru.
-- 👀 I’m interested in Cybersecurity, Python and proyects using Arduino, ESP32
+- 👀 I’m interested in Cybersecurity, Python and projects using Arduino, ESP32
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Linux and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 JhonnyBoyk/JhonnyBoyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.